dcparker/temporals/README.markdown

 ## Problems ##

-* Does not yet assume an end-time for a time-range when an end-time is not given.
-This is necessary so that '2pm Fridays' really means '2-3pm Fridays', and '2:30pm Fridays' really means '2:30-2:31pm Fridays'.
 * Not yet able to compare two TimePoints.
 * Not yet able to serialize a parsed TimePoint back into text.
 * Does not yet understand words that reference from today's date, like "Today", "Tomorrow", "Next Week".